 A lawyer must analyze the case and then persuade a judge or jury as to the factors that may sway them to be in favor of the child as opposed to the landowner.

 There could be additional factors involved if a child is under the age of six that could be considered in finding that the youngster was unable to appreciate the risk posed by an artificial condition.

-One of the other difficult aspects of handling attractive nuisance cases is determining the award of damages that should be provided to a child.
-A child likely suffers high medical expenses after he or she is injured by an artificial condition, such as electric shock, fracture or other injury.
+Another challenging aspect of handling attractive nuisance cases is determining monetary damages awarded to provide for the child's future needs.
+The injured youngster likely suffers massive medical expenses after they are injured by an artificial condition, such as electric shock, fracture or another injury.

 However, a child may be entitled to receive damages that exceed medical expenses.
-Often, children have recurring nightmares and suffer from psychological trauma after they are injured by an attractive nuisance.
-If this is the case, then the child may be able to recover additional damages for pain and suffering.
+Often, children have recurring nightmares and suffer from psychological trauma after suffering injuries caused by an attractive nuisance.
+If this is the case, the child may be able to recover additional damages for pain and suffering.

 Here are the damages that may be available in attractive nuisance cases when a child is injured:

 - Loss of consortium